PersonalityPathways.com - gateway to MBTI and Myers-Briggs Type Indicator applications

 ISFP, INFP, ESFJ, ENFJ

-The 8 Secondary Personality Types
+The 8 Jungian Personality Types

 Dominant Introverted Intuitive Types